Model View Definition (MVD) - An Introduction

 • ...along with data such as engineering properties, responsible party, scheduling, and cost information.

-Because an MVD is being implemented by Software Vendors, MVDs are the base against which the MVD based Software Certification takes place.
-Software implementations are checked against the implementation agreements of an MVD.
+Because an MVD is being implemented by Software Vendors, MVDs are the base against which the use-case based Software Certification takes place.
+Software implementations are checked against the implementation agreements of an MVD, often extended with an IDM.

 MVDs Today

-There are three (base) MVDs which are the levels of implementation of IFC:
+There are three (base) MVDs which are the base levels of software implementation for IFC:

-Exchange requirements can be defined on top of the (base) MVD.
-This will increase the interoperability between domains.
+Exchange requirements can be defined on top of these (base) MVD.
+This will increase the interoperability between different domains.

 There are many different ways to define computer interpretable exchange requirements.
-The buildingSMART IDS standard works hand in hand with IFC to be able to define computer interpretable exchange requirements per use-case.
+BuildingSMART recommends to use the IDS standard.
+The buildingSMART IDS standard works hand in hand with IFC and bSDD to be able to define computer interpretable exchange requirements per use-case.